adarsh-chakraborty/React-Notes/README.md

 - Managing context is quite complex, we can endup with nested JSX context providers.
 - If not that we can surely endup with a large context that cares about everything (Auth, Cart, User etc).
-- Another potential disadvantages is performance, It's not optimized for high frequency changes. (e.g. Input)
+- Another potential disadvantage of Context API can be performance, It's not optimized for high frequency changes. (e.g. Input)

 ### How Redux works